CASSANDRA LEWIS

 Cass is a contributing writer at Broad Street Review, and plans to pursue more freelance journalism projects.

-She is honored to be a writer in residence during May at Can Serrat in Spain.
+She is honored to have been invited as a writer in residence at Can Serrat in Spain.

 Recent Notable Publications